openbao/openbao/README.md

 ktutil:  wkt vault.keytab
 ```

-The KVNO should match the KVNO of the service account.
+The KVNO (`-k 1`) should match the KVNO of the service account.
 An error will show in the vault logs if this is incorrect.

-Different encryption types can also be added to the keytab, for example `rc4-hmac` with additional `addent` commands.
+Different encryption types can also be added to the keytab, for example `-e rc4-hmac` with additional `addent` commands.

 Then base64 encode it:
 ```sh